weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

 said nothing about that to Louis.
 Astonishingly, however, the cure worked.

 Louis seemed to know half of colored Philadelphia.
-"Mighty <span id="calibre_link-159" page-number="107" page-name="Page:There Is Confusion.djvu/113" page-index="113"
-page-quality="3" title="Page:There_Is_Confusion.djvu/113"></span>nice
-girls in this man's town, I can tell you.
+"Mighty nice girls in this man's town, I can tell you.
 They'll take to you, Peter, because, of course, you're a Bye.
 Mentioned your name to old Mrs. Viny the other day and she told me to be sure to bring you around.
 She'd like